08 Sep Science Communication and Resource Monitoring Intern – Latino Heritage Internship Program

-How would you like the opportunity to observe, develop, and practice science communication strategies through a multidisciplinary project that combines interpretation/education with invertebrate research at Dinosaur National Monument (DNM)?
+This internship will provide opportunities to observe, develop, and practice science communication strategies through a multidisciplinary project that combines interpretation/education with invertebrate research at Dinosaur National Monument (DNM).
 The interpretation/education component of the internship focuses on researching, developing and presenting interpretive programs that integrate citizen science into the visitor experience.

-Interpretation at DNM includes well-established programs to communicate topics of geology, paleontology, and dark skies to a variety of audiences, especially children.
+Interpretation at DNM includes well established programs to communicate topics of geology, paleontology, and dark skies to a variety of audiences, especially children.
 This internship will include participating in the established interpretive schedule of providing visitor services and public programs at the Quarry Visitor Center, Quarry Exhibit Hall, and Campgrounds alongside other interpretive staff.
-It will also include developing new interpretive programs or products that support a new natural resource study on two butterfly species that began in 2019.
+This internship will also include developing new interpretive programs or products that support a new natural resource study on two butterfly species that began in 2019.

 The natural resource monitoring and research component of the internship focuses on a status assessment of pollinators, in particular monarch butterflies and bumblebees.
 The intern will be responsible for conducting field surveys to collect baseline data on monarch butterfly and bumblebee occurrence and habitat preference.
 Surveys will occur at both established/designated plots and in "opportunistic" plots at both DNM and the greater Uinta Basin.
 Standardized citizen science-based protocols will be used for milkweed and nectar plant surveys, egg and larvae, and adults surveys, and tracking parasitism and survival.
 The intern will also be paired with a dedicated pollinator project intern provided by the Bureau of Land Management (Vernal Field Office) to assist other local federal and state agencies with similar data collection as requested.
 There may also be an opportunity to conduct these same surveys across eastern Utah in partnership with the State of Utah.